 When we have to work or associate with people holding different values from ours, we are more likely to take different positions and behave in ways that cause friction with the others.
 A good example is when you have to work with a colleague who does not value privacy when you consider it an aspect of prime importance.
 The differences in values will cause unhappiness that will impact productivity at work.

 Comflict between Individual Values has a Direct Impact on Business and our Personal Lives

 When people are in conflict—whether at work or in personal life, both areas of life will be directly impacted.
 These ideas may include health, success, and execution of tasks.
 For instance, you may feel that work is rewarding in advancing your career but the long hours are taking a toll on your health and well-being.
 Unless these conflicts are resolved, they will have long-term implications on your life.

 They Determine Behaviour and Leadership Style

 Values determine the kind of leadership we show to others.
 A person who is authentic leads in an authentic way.
-Other crucial ideals that make a leader such as organisation, respect, and self-awareness are rooted in core individual principles.
+Other crucial ideas that make a leader such as organization, respect and self-awareness are rooted in core individual principles.
 Leaders who are not self-aware are likely to be erratic and inconsistent because they lack the understanding of their core values.

 What Are Core Values?